 Washington through the period of transformation that is currently being driven by economic and technological forces.

 Rick lives in Olympia with his wife, Carolyn Cummins McKinnon, and two children, Sam (age 3) and Margot (age 4 months).

 Rick plays clawhammer banjo in a small string band, and has recently begun experimenting with the banjo-uke.

 Dr. James Mohr

-Dr. James Mohr serves as the Director of Student Success and Outreach at the Community Colleges of Spokane,
+Dr. James Mohr serves as Acting Assistant Dean of Student Success and Outreach at the Community Colleges of Spokane,

 and chairs the Board of Advisors for the Gonzaga University (GU) Institute for Hate Studies.
 He holds a doctorate in